ian-wright/NYUclass-urban-informatics/HW1_iw453/README.md

 ```
 $PUI2016
 ```
-This working directory is a clone of my githun repo by the same name.
+This working directory is a clone of my github repo by the same name.

 I also created an alias, pui2016, that will take me directly to that working directory, via a cd command.
 This is used as follows:
 ```